This is one of our’ favorite restorations.

 In this 1982 Jeep CJ7 restoration, we put the new seats with black color, modern design, and comfortable touch.
 They were the central interior element, so they had to be perfect.
 It is good to mention that we also redid all the seat frames.
 Installed all brand new 3 point front seat belts and lap belts for the rear seat.

 Between the front seats, we installed the Tuffy lockbox.
 It provides a great storage place and perfectly fits for your coffee cup holders.
 Inside it, we put the Bluetooth Sony radio.
 I am a Tuffy big fan because it provides so many functionalities in the right place.
 And it fits great in the interior, keeping the radio and other stuff locked and secure when you are out of the CJ7.

 Just behind the front seats, we put the pair of 6 x 9-inch wedge boxes with speakers.
 They fitted perfectly into the gaps back there, not reducing passengers’ comfort.
-The sound they produce matches the high quality and ruggedness of a jacked-up CJ7 with a paint job to die for.
+The sound they produce matches the high quality and ruggedness of Mild stock build -up CJ7 with a paint job to die for.

 On the floor, we installed Quadratec floor mats.
 They fit like a glove in the truck and look really cool.
 We also changed and put a new B&M shifter.
 It fitted perfectly into the interior environment.

 Look at how detailed the interior restoration job is.
-Every inch of the surface is covered by either the kandy-apple red paint, bedliner, rubber mats and completely reupholstered parts.
+Every inch of the surface is covered by either the Kandy-apple red paint, bedliner, rubber mats, and completely new parts.